Soccer Dad: A Memoir and Guide by David Murray

-Soccer Dad (Disruption Books, 2026) is the story of a soccer-ignorant, sports-ambivalent writer who saw his daughter from the kiddie leagues through the travel-sports gauntlet to a coveted Division I scholarship.
+Soccer Dad (Disruption Books, 2026) is the story of a soccer-ignorant, sports-ambivalent writer who saw his daughter from the kiddie leagues, through the travel soccer gauntlet and the college athletics recruiting process, to a coveted Division I scholarship.
 And then realized his work had only begun.

 David Murray’s daughter, Scout, loved soccer from toddlerhood.
 Her drive and skill pulled the Murray family into the world of youth sports—one as culturally obsessive as it is economically exclusive, where each new achievement presents more challenges.